Highlights

 The Studio offers a variety of self-guided activities, inspired by the museum’s artworks.
 These activities celebrate the art of drawing, which plays a key role both in the Louvre’s collection and in the fine arts.

-Michelangelo and Rodin
+Michelangelo Rodin

 Michelangelo and Rodin, in making the body the central subject of their artworks, showed that they both perceived it as animated by an intense inner life.